Update 15 December 2020

-- Your contract with the childcare organisation will state how and when you can terminate your agreement.
+- Your contract with the childcare organization states how and within what period you can terminate your agreement.

-- If you terminate your contract, your right to the childcare allowance is cancelled.
+- If you cancel your contract, your right to childcare allowance will lapse.

-- Notify the Tax Authorities of this change via the Allowances portal (Toeslagen).
+- Report this change via the portal of the Tax Authorities.